ploomber/doc/doc/apps/streamlit.md

 # Streamlit

 Ploomber Cloud supports [Streamlit](https://streamlit.io/).
-For information on how to develop Panel apps, [please check the documentation](https://docs.streamlit.io/).
+For information on how to develop Streamlit apps, [please check the documentation](https://docs.streamlit.io/).

 To deploy a Streamlit app you need at least two files: